cnguy/kayn/README.md

 `false` => `riotratelimiter` will use its spread strategy.

-### exitOnRateLimitExceed
+### shouldExitOn403

 Default: false.

-This option will indicate if the application should force quit if your API key is blacklisted, or if your API Key is invalid
+This optoin will force the process to quit if your API key is blacklisted or invalid.

 ## Cache Options